-1. INTRODUCTION
+1. Introduction

-A memory architecture design is a main concern to embedded system engineers since it dominates the cost, power and performance of mobile embedded systems.
-The typical memory architecture of mobile embedded systems consists of ROM for initial bootstrapping and code execution, RAM for working memory, and flash memory for permanent data storage.
-In particular, emerging memory technology, the flash memory, is becoming an indispensable component in mobile embedded systems due to its versatile features: non-volatility, solid-state reliability, low power consumption, etc.

-CODES+ISSS'03, October 1-3, 2003, Newport Beach, California, USA Copyright 2003 ACM 1-58113-742-7/03/0010...\$5.00.
-The most popular flash memory types are NOR and NAND.
-NOR flash is particularly well suited for code storage and execute-inplace $(XIP)^{1}$ applications, which require high-speed random access.
-While NAND flash provides high density and low-cost data storage, it is not applicable to XIP applications due to the sequential access architecture and long access latency
+A memory architecture design is a main concern to embedded system engineers since it dominates the cost, power, and performance of embedded systems.
+The typical memory architecture of embedded systems consists of ROM for initial bootstrapping and code execution, RAM for working memory, and flash memory for permanent data storage.
+In particular, emerging memory technology, the flash memory, is becoming an indispensable component in embedded systems due to its versatile features: nonvolatility, solid-state reliability, low power consumption, and so on.
+The most popular flash types are NOR and NAND.
+NOR flash is particularly well suited for code storage and execute-in-place (XIP)1 applications, which require high-speed random access.
+While NAND flash provides high density and low-cost data storage, it does not lend itself to XIP applications due to the sequential access architecture and long access latency.

 Table 1 shows different characteristics of various memory devices.
-Mobile SDRAM has advantages in performance but requires high power consumption over other memories.
-There is a tradeoff between low power SRAM and fast SRAM in terms of power consumption, performance and cost.
-In non-volatile memories, NOR flash provides fast random access speed and low power consumption, but the cost of NOR flash is high compared to NAND flash.
-Even though NAND flash shows long random read latency, it has advantages in power consumption, storage capacity, and erase/write performance in contrast to NOR flash.
+Mobile SDRAM has strong points in performance but requires high power consumption over the other memories.
+Fast SRAM or low power SRAM can be selected according to the trade-off between power consumption and performance with a high cost.
+In nonvolatile memories, NOR flash provides fast random access speed and low power consumption, but has high cost compared with NAND flash.
+Even though NAND flash shows long random read latency, it has advantages in low power consumption, storage capacity, and fast erase/write performance in contrast to NOR flash.